10 Helpful Products Improve Bathroom Safety for Seniors

 9) $92 Duro-Med heavy-duty sliding transfer bench and shower chair

-This sliding transfer bench makes it easy for seniors to get into a standard tub with very little effort.
+This sliding transfer bench makes it easy for seniors to get into a standard tub with minimal effort.

-With a weight capacity of 400 pounds, it’s especially helpful for those who have limited mobility or are very frail.
-A cut-out makes it easy to wash private parts while seated.
+With a weight capacity of 400 pounds, it’s especially helpful for those with limited mobility or who are very frail.
+A cutout makes it easy to wash private parts while seated.

 add a safety grab bar anywhere with this non-permanent stander bar, it's especially useful in tight bathroom spots